Urban AI • Equity • Mobility

 Always happy to talk about cities, methods, and what comes next.

-If you are building a research project, lab collaboration, or doctoral opportunity that lives somewhere between planning and computation, I would love to hear about it.
+If you are building a research project, lab collaboration, practice initiative, or future job opportunity that lives somewhere between planning and computation, I would love to hear about it.

 What I bring